 Living as a captive to digital communication is a dangerous place to be.
 This habit is not only stressful and emotionally unhealthy for us but for those who we share physical presence with as well.
 Our children, friends, and family often stand front row to our distraction.
-While they attempt to verbally communicate and tangibly connect, we pretend we are present and listening while still always available to someone else on our phone.
+While they attempt to verbally communicate and connect with us, we pretend we are present and listening while still always available to someone else on our phone.

 Take for example a father or mother who just came home from work and the children excitedly begin to recant the details of their day.
-The parent feels the buzz of an incoming text and then the reflex to respond immediately.
+The parent feels the buzz of an incoming text and the reflex to respond immediately.
 The parent takes the phone out, responds to the text, then returns attention back to the child.
-This behavior has come to be known as phubbing.
+This behavior has come to be known as phubbing (phone snubbing).

-This seems harmless enough because of it’s current prevalence but the child is not without consequence.
+Phubbing seems harmless enough because of it’s current cultural prevalence but the child is not without consequence.
 They begin to feel second best, less important, and overlooked because the parent’s response time takes priority over them.

 Why this needs to change

-It’s easy to recognize the parent has full responsibility to change their behavior in this scenario.
-Immediate response times, however, is more than honoring another person’s convenience with a speedy reply.
+Immediate response time is more than just honoring another person’s convenience with a speedy digital reply.
 Immediate responses become a psychological routine – a habit that occurs subconsciously.
 One that, regardless of what is going on around us, will cause us to respond with robot-like-reflexes to that incoming message.

 Even worse, distraction by immediate responses are contagious.
 Consider when you are in a conversation with a friend and they pull out their phone to respond to someone else.
 Chances are, you will retrieve your own phone and look to see if there is anything novel or necessary to respond to.

-And, this behavior is from adults who have grown up with face to face relationships and know their value in life!
-Our children, on the other hand, are learning digital communication as their primary method for relationships.
+Sadly, this behavior happens with us: adults who have grown up with face to face relationships and know their value in life!
+Our younger generations, on the other hand, are learning digital communication as their primary method for relationships.
 How much more will they neglect face-to-face interactions if they are hyper focused on being always available for instant responses on their phones?

 We need to set a new standard

-If we desire to raise children who live different than the trajectory currently mapped out for them (lonely, depressed, anxious, fearful, lack purpose, etc) we must change our behavior first.
+If we desire to teach the next generation and raise children who live different than the trajectory currently mapped out for them (lonely, depressed, anxious, fearful, lack purpose, etc) WE must change our behavior first.